Bocconi-StatCSPhD-CS1-2024/cortesi_project/README.md

 Potential Improvements
 - Implement additional methods to compute weights for numerical integration, such as Gaussian quadrature or Simpson's rule, to provide more flexibility.
 - Add a plot of the solution F(x) or the kernel matrix.
+- Introduce parallel programming techniques to optimize the computation.
+This could significantly reduce runtime and improve performance.

 ### Examples of How to Run the Code